uchicago-capp-camp-2025/capp-camp-setup/documents/booster1/booster1.rst

 score wins.
 If the players have the same score, then the game is declared a tie.

+We have implemented a generalized version of this game.
+Rather than fixing (known as *hard-coding*) the number of dice at three and the threshold for winning at 500, our implementations allows the user to specify these values as optional command-line arguements.

-Our implementation, which is broken into four parts, has some syntax errors, some type errors, and a couple of logical errors.
+Our implementation, which is broken into four parts, has some syntax errors, some type errors, and one logical error.
 Your task is to find these errors and fix them.
 We will walk you through the process using a sequence of test programs, one per part.

 Fixing syntax errors